sander/hierarchical-deterministic-keys/keys.md

 ## Introduction

 This document specifies the algorithms to apply Hierarchical Deterministic Keys (HDKs).
 The purpose of an HDK architecture is to manage large sets of keys bound to a secure cryptographic device that protects a single key.
-This enables the development of secure digital identity wallets that only have one secret to manage.
+This enables the development of secure digital identity wallets providing many one-time-use public keys.

 The core idea has been introduced in [[BIP32]] to create multiple cryptocurrency addresses in a manageable way.
 The present document extends the idea towards devices commonly used for digital wallets, and towards common interaction patterns for document issuance and authentication.